-Coordinate with Education 120, 121 and 122.

-Coordinate with Education 188 and 186.

-Sociology 101-102 may be substituted.

-Course may be offered in quarters different from those above.
+3Sociology 101-102 may be substituted Course may be offered in quarters different from those above.

-RADIO AND TELEVISION PRODUCTION ASSOCIATE IN APPLIED SCIENCE DEGREE
+RADIO AND TELEVISION PRODUCTION

 Purpose: With the growth of commercial and educational broadcasting in Virginia, the need for personnel trained in radio and television is expanding.
 The curriculum is designed primarily for persons seeking employment in radio and television upon graduation.